Office of Capital Projects

 Below is how the CGS process works:

-Transportation Infrastructure Advisory Committee (TIAC)
+Transportation Infrastructure Advisory Committee (TIAC) meeting

 A key component of the CGS program is the opportunity for expanded community engagement through the establishment of a 10-person Transportation Infrastructure Advisory Committee (TIAC).